kataw/kataw/test/__snapshot__/parser/expressions/arrow/invalid-cases.md

 ✖ Identifier expected - start: 2922, end: 2925
 ✖ Expected a `;` - start: 2935, end: 2938
 ✖ Expected a `;` - start: 2950, end: 2953
-✖ Arrow parameters can only contain a binding pattern or an identifier - start: 2957, end: 2971 ✖ Expected a `;` - start: 2986, end: 2989
+✖ The left hand side of the arrow is not destructible  - start: 2968, end: 2971 ✖ Expected a `;` - start: 2986, end: 2989
 ✖ Expected a `;` - start: 2997, end: 3000
 ✖ Arrow parameters can only contain a binding pattern or an identifier - start: 3010, end: 3013